Fire and rescue services

 More information:

-Weapons are readily available, and tribes are often heavily armed.
+Weapons are readily available in Yemen, and tribes are often heavily armed.

-Violent crimes and organised crime are widespread in Yemen.
+Violent and organised crime is widespread in Yemen.
 Police response times are poor.
 Local law enforcement's ability or willingness to respond to serious crimes may be limited or non-existent.

 Armed carjacking has occurred in many parts of the country.
 Drive with your doors locked and windows up at all times.